 Termination of employment without gross misconduct or with good reason.
-In the event that Mr. Schaefer's employment is terminated during his employment term without gross misconduct or by Mr. Schaefer with good reason, Mr. Schaefer will be entitled to the following benefits: (1) the accrued obligations; (2) continued payment of his base salary (at the rate in effect on the termination date) through the date that is 18 months following the termination of his target bonus for the year of termination; (4) continued company-paid COBRA benefits through the date that is 18 months following the termination date (or, if earlier, the date of his death, the date he becomes eligible for coverage under a future employer's plan and the date we cease to offer group medical coverage to active executive employees or we are otherwise under no obligation to offer COBRA continuation coverage to Mr. Schaefer); and (5) in the event that Mr. Schaefer is required to relocate his personal residence to be more proximate to our headquarters during his employment term and, during the 24-month period following his termination of employment, he chooses to sell such personal residence that is then-located near our headquarters and to relocate to another area in the continental United States, he will be entitled to payment of certain moving and other expenses incurred in connection with such a termination of employment.
+In the event that Mr. Schaefer's employment is terminated during his employment term without gross misconduct or by Mr. Schaefer with good reason, Mr. Schaefer will be entitled to the following benefits: (1) the accrued obligations; (2) continued payment of his base salary (at the rate in effect on the termination date) through the date that is 18 months following the termination date; (3) a pro-rata portion of his target bonus for the year of termination; (4) continued COBRA benefits through the date that is 18 months following the termination date (or, if earlier, the date of his death, the date he becomes eligible for coverage under a future employer's plan and the date we cease to offer group medical coverage to active executive employees or we are otherwise under no obligation to offer COBRA continuation coverage to Mr. Schaefer); and (5) payment of certain moving and other expenses incurred in connection with the sale described below and relocation, in the event that, during the 24-month period following his termination of employment, Mr. Schaefer (a) is required to relocate his personal residence proximate to our headquarters and (b) chooses to sell such personal residence that is then-located near our headquarters and to relocate to another area in the continental United States.
+In addition, Mr. Schaefer's equity-based awards will generally become fully vested, to the extent then outstanding and not otherwise vested, in connection with such a termination of employment.
 The severance benefits described above are contingent upon Mr. Schaefer's continued compliance with the restrictive covenants in his employment agreement and upon Mr. Schaefer providing a general release of claims.